TimothyLam727/cse15l-lab-reports/lab1.md

    * The working directory was **/home**
    * There was no output after the command was run
-   * It is reasonable to not receive an output after running the command since the command ```cd``` is only used to change the directory and wouldn't return or produce any output
    * The working directory was **/home** before the command was run, and remained the same when the command was run
    * There was no argument in the command line.
 There wasn't an argument (targeted directory) in the command line that the command asked the terminal to change to, therefore, the terminal wouldn't change the directory and nothing changed
+   * This is not an error.
+The command ```cd``` is used to switch the current working directory to the given path which is provided in the argument.
+And if an argument is not provided, the terminal autofill the argument as the current working directory.
+Therefore, the terminal is just switching the current working directory **/home** to **/home** and nothing has changed.
+   * Besides, it is also not an error that no output is printed after the running the command since ```cd``` only changes the working directory and doesn't return anything.